 To make the final dough:

-- Once the sponge has doubled, add the warmed water, ghee or butter and the remaining flour.
+- Once the sponge has doubled, add the warmed water, ghee or butter, salt and the remaining flour.

 - Place the dough into a lightly-oiled bowl and cover with a tea towel or plastic wrap.